Reverse proxy

 Commonly when hosting a server, you use some reverse proxy to shield your actual server from the outside world.
-Common solutions are nginx and apache.
+This page provides a set of examples for some popular proxies.
+Note that some of these have been contributed and not tested/verified by the PA author.

 Nginx